EruM16/Attention-Seeker/README.md

 # Attention-Seeker

-The present repository is for the paper: Attention-Seeker: Dynamic Self-Attention Socring for Unsupervised Keyphrase Extraction
+The present repository is for the paper: "Attention-Seeker: Dynamic Self-Attention Socring for Unsupervised Keyphrase Extraction"

 The code to replicate the results of the paper is organized into seven notebooks.
 The first two notebooks cover the main experiments, the next two address the ablation study, and the remaining notebooks correspond to the appendices.